Installation Guide

 * Local ports `3000` and `8000` should be available.

 > Security: treat your `SPX_PRODUCT_KEY` as a secret.
-Do not commit it to git or share generated bundles that contain it.
+Do not commit it to git or share generated bundles that contain a real key.

-Download the RC41 installer from [simplephysx.com/keys](https://simplephysx.com/keys).
-This subscriber-only page contains your available SPX product keys and the download links for the current installers.
+Download the current installer from [simplephysx.com/keys](https://simplephysx.com/keys).
+This page contains your available SPX product keys and the download links for the prepared installers.

 ## 2) Run the native installer